 This patent does provide a lot of insights in explaining the importance of context and how helpful that can be to a system that may be attempting to extract data from a source and index that data in a way which makes it easier to locate.
 I liked this passage in particular:

-Interestingly, some words in the English language, and other languages pertain to many different areas of subject matter.
+Interestingly, some words in the English language and other languages pertain to many different areas of subject matter.
 Thus, one may think of the universe of communication as containing numerous domains of subject matter.
 For example, the various domains in FIG. 2 refer to centers of meaning or subject matter areas.
 These domains are represented as somewhat indistinct clouds, in that they may accumulate a vocabulary of communication elements about them that pertain to them or that relate to them.
 Nevertheless, some of those same communication elements may also have application elsewhere.
 For example, a horse to a rancher is an animal.
 A horse to a carpenter is an implement of work.
 A horse to a gymnast is an implement on which to perform certain exercises.
 Thus, the communication element that we call “horse” belongs to, or pertains to, multiple domains.

 A search engine that can identify the domains or contexts that a word might fit within may be able to better index such words; as described in this patent:

 In an apparatus and method in accordance with the invention, a search engine process is developed that provides a deterministic method for establishing context for the communication elements submitted in a query.
-Thus, it is possible for a search engine now to determine to which domain or domains a communication element is “attracted.”
+Thus, it is possible for a search engine now to determine to which domain or domains a communication element is attracted.
 Since few things are absolute, domains may actually overlap or be very close such that they man share certain communication elements.
-That is, communication elements do not “belong” to any domain, they are attracted to or have an affinity for various domains, and may have differing degrees of affinity for differing domains.
-One may think of this affinity as perhaps a goodness of fit or a best alignment or quality alignment with the subject matter of a particular domain.
+That is, communication elements do not belong to any domain, they are attracted to or have an affinity for various domains, and may have differing degrees of affinity for differing domains.
+One may think of this affinity as perhaps goodness of fit or the best alignment or quality alignment with the subject matter of a particular domain.

 Contextually Rewarding Search Results

-The patent tells us that a search engine that works well is one that provides a searcher with information in response to a query that is “comparatively close related”.
+The context vectors patent tells us that a search engine that works well is one that provides a searcher with information in response to a query that is “comparatively close related”.
 Information that is exactly what has been sought.
-Then information that is close to what has been sought and is still useful.
+The information that is close to what has been sought and is still useful.
 Then it tells us that what would be “contextually unrewarding” would be information that shares the word in a completely different and useless context related to the query

 Typically, a domain list of about 40 to 50 terms have been found to be effective.
 Some domain lists have been operated successfully in an apparatus and method in accordance with the invention with as few as 10 terms.
 Some domain lists may contain a few hundreds of individual terms.
 For example, some domains may justify about 300 terms.
 Although the method is deterministic, rather than statistical, it is helpful to have about 40 to 50 terms in the domain list in order to improve the efficiency of the calculations and determinations of the method.

 The domain lists have utility in quickly identifying the particular domain to which their members pertain.
 This results from the lack of commonality of the terms and the lack of ambiguity as to domains to which they may have utility.
-By the same token, a list as small as the domain lists are necessarily limited when considering the overall vocabulary of communication elements available in any language.
+By the same token, a list as small as the domain lists is necessarily limited when considering the overall vocabulary of communication elements available in any language.
 Thus, the terms in domain lists do not necessarily arise with the frequency that is most useful for rapid searching.
 That is, a word that is unique to a particular subject matter domain, but infrequently used, may not arise in very many queries submitted to a search engine.

 A process for creating a vocabulary list of a substantial universe or a substantial portion of a universe of communication elements may be performed by identifying a body or corpus of information organized by topical entries.
 Thereafter, the text of each of those entries identified may be subjected to a counting process in which occurrences of terms from the domain list occur within each of the topical entries.
 Ultimately, a calculation of a macro context may be made for each of the topical entries.
 This calculation is based on the domain lists, and the domains represented thereby.